Watrous, Saskatchewan

 Watrous /ˈwɑːtrəs/ is a town in the Canadian province of Saskatchewan.
 It is 106 km east of Saskatoon and has an economy that is based on agriculture and tourism because of its proximity to Manitou Beach, home of the Mineral Spa and Danceland dance Hall (known as the "Home of the World Famous Dance Floor Built on Horsehair").
 Watrous was named after Frank Watrous Morse.
 The town has several restaurants, a hospital, medical clinic, elementary school, high school, community college, bowling alley, RCMP detachment, banks, a grocery store, and motels.

 Watrous is notable for being the location of the transmitter of CBK, CBC Radio One's primary station in Saskatchewan.
 The transmitter was originally located at Watrous in 1939 in order to cover most of the Prairie Provinces with a strong nighttime signal (the station, then as now, is a 50,000-watt clear-channel station).
 It was also intended to serve most of the province's populated area, including Regina and Saskatoon, from one transmitter.
 While Watrous is the station's city of licence, its actual studios are located in Regina.
 The Watrous transmitter is still considered the station's primary signal, even though both of the larger urban areas are now served by separate FM rebroadcasters.

 History

 The All Saints Anglican church on Main Street has a stained glass window that could be over 500 years old.
 The window may have come from St John the Baptist Anglican Church, Latton, Wiltshire, England.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Watrous had a population of 1842 living in 851 of its 908 total private dwellings, a change of from its 2016 population of 1900.
 With a land area of 11.29 km2, it had a population density of in 2021.

 Transportation

-The town is serviced by the Watrous Airport and Via Rail's The Canadian serves the former Watrous railway station site as a flag stop three times per week (in each direction).
+The town is serviced by the Watrous Airport and Via Rail's The Canadian serves the town as a flag stop three times per week (in each direction).